-KU Master of Public Administration City Management Fellows graduate after two years - one year in classes and one year in a full-time paid internship.
+KU Master of Public Administration City/County Management Fellows graduate after two years - one year in classes and one year in a full-time paid internship.
 They take a variety of courses ranging from public management and policy analysis to specialized courses in infrastructure management, public finance, and administrative law.

 The internship provides an important opportunity for them to make the transition from student to professional.
 Intern employers play a key role in the professional education of our students, and it is a rewarding role in several respects.
 These students are enthusiastic and well-qualified for the positions they take and are a valuable resource for any organization.
 As their employer, you will be personally rewarded by taking part in the education process and by knowing that you are contributing to professional public management.